availproject/avail/avail-subxt/README.md

-# avail-nodeability SubXt Library
+# Avail node SubXt Library

-Facilities to use `subxt` to connect with a avail-nodeability Node.
+Facilities to use `subxt` to connect with an Avail Node.

 ## Generate/Update `src/api_dev.rs`